AdobeDocs/advertising.en/help/dsp/campaign-management/campaigns/campaign-pause-activate.md

 Pause a live campaign or activate a paused campaign when it's within the configured flight schedule.

-All placements paused prior to pausing a campaign will remain paused upon campaign activation.
+All placements that are paused prior to pausing a campaign remain paused upon campaign activation.

 ## Pause a Campaign